instructor-ai/instructor/docs/blog/posts/learn-async.md

 ## Example: Batch Processing

-In this example, we will demonstrate how to use `asyncio` for batch processing tasks, specifically for extracting and processing data concurrently.
+In this example, we will demonstrate how to use `asyncio` for async processing tasks, specifically for extracting and processing data concurrently.
 The script will extract data from a list of texts and process it concurrently using `asyncio`.

 ```python
 import instructor